FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/creating_op_modes/Creating-and-Running-an-Op-Mode-(Android-Studio).rst

 When you create your classes and op modes, you will to create them in the ``org.firstinspires.ftc.teamcode`` package that resides in the TeamCode module.
-This package is reserved for your use within the FTC Android Studio project folder.
+This package is reserved for your use within the Android Studio project folder.

 Javadoc Reference Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Javadoc reference documentation for the FTC SDK is available online.
+The Javadoc reference documentation for the SDK is available online.
-Visit the following URL to view the FTC SDK documentation:
+Visit the following URL to view the SDK documentation:

 *  https://javadoc.io/doc/org.firstinspires.ftc